 This is the most basic light that would be useful as a key light for a streamer.
 The fact that it uses a standard E26 bulb also increases versatility, allowing many different grades of bulbs to be used in the same fixture.
 If you are used to bulbs, they are still an acceptable format.

-The frosted coating helps diffuse the light, and you can use a piece of paper or some diffusion cloth over the fixture to further diffuse it. – Note that this must not be fully enclosed, the bulb needs airflow as the metal base gets somewhat hot and potentially start a fire.
+The frosted coating helps diffuse the light, and you can use a piece of paper or some diffusion cloth over the fixture to further diffuse it.
+This is really only necessary if you don’t use bounce lighting, as mentioned above – Note that this must not be fully enclosed, the bulb does need airflow as the metal base gets somewhat hot and potentially start a fire.
 Leave a gap for airflow in any softbox enclosure.

 DIY Light Strips –